 Ovarian Stimulation During IVF

-During the in vitro fertilization (IVF), we typically try to obtain as many mature eggs as possible since even in the best of circumstances, not every egg typically fertilizes, results in an embryo that develops appropriately and is genetically normal.
+During in vitro fertilization (IVF) treatment, we typically try to obtain as many mature eggs as possible since even in the best of circumstances, not every egg typically fertilizes, results in an embryo that develops appropriately and is genetically normal.
 A variety of fertility drugs, which contain FSH (follicle stimulating hormone) are administered to try to accomplish this task.
 This is the same hormone that the pituitary gland produces to cause one egg to develop.
 By increasing the woman’s blood level of FSH, several follicles may grow at approximately the same rate allowing us to collect more than one mature egg.

 It is important to remember that we do not create new eggs, but rather, rescue eggs that would otherwise not have been used.
 The number of eggs that can be obtained can typically be estimated as part of the initial fertility evaluation during an ultrasound evaluation, which includes a measurement of the antral (resting) follicle count that portrays the number of eggs which are available in a given month.
 This number varies a bit from month to month and declines over a woman’s reproductive life span.